Tax savings for the self-employed

 I would be paying around $12,000 more per year if it were not for my S Corp.
 That’s enough savings to retire years earlier or send my kids to college!

 Don’t be one of those people missing out.
 Once your business earns enough to pay yourself a full-time salary, you’re in a perfect position to convert to an S Corp.
-If saving money and additional legal protections sound like a good thing to you, check out Collective’s tax-savings calculator to find out how much you can save with an S Corp.
+If saving money and additional legal protections sound like a good thing to you, click on Estimate your tax savings below to find out how much you can save with an S Corp.

 Eric Rosenberg is a finance, travel, and technology writer in Ventura, California.
 He is a former bank manager and corporate finance and accounting professional who left his day job in 2016 to take his online side hustle full-time.
 You can connect with him at Personal Profitability or EricRosenberg.com.